-Choosing the right denim fabric makes a big difference with how your jeans turn out.
+Choosing the correct denim fabric makes a big difference with how your jeans turn out.

 Pay attention to the gauge of the denim you purchase.
-A pair of jeans should be make from a quality medium to heavy gauge denim.
+A pair of jeans should be made from a quality medium to heavy gauge denim.